 Yu mode (standard tuning):2 5 6 1 2 3 5 6

 Lin He Xiuxi

 The poems, of which 41 survive, are said to have been written by 26 of the 42 scholars recorded as having attended this gathering.
 However, the meeting became famous not through those poems but through the preface by Wang Xizhi, who organized the event.
 And this preface is famous mainly because of Wang Xizhi's calligraphy, said to be the best example ever of "running script" (xingshu) style.5

 There is no record of any of the 41 poems having been set to music, and this 1664 setting is the only known example of a musical setting for the preface.
 This does not mean any of these was never sung with qin, only that if such melodies were ever written down the documents do not survive.6 This musical setting also does not mean that the melody was intended to be sung: it is also very effective to have the words to Wang Xizhi's Lanting Preface read while the music is being played.7

 On this website there is related commentary on several other pages, two of them being other existing melodies on this theme:

-Further details about this preface are easily found on other websites (details).
+Further details about Wang's preface are easily found on other websites (details).